Arthur Bryant Whittington

 |CIRCUMSTANCES OF LOSS

-PFC Whittington’s remains were never found, and he was declared dead on 5 June 1943.
+Whittington and Norris were declared dead on 5 June 1943.

 Distinguished Flying Cross, Purple Heart